tidwall/gjson/README.md

 There's a `Parse(json)` function that will do a simple parse, and `result.Get(path)` that will search a result.

-For example, all of these will return the same result:
+For example, these will return the same result:

 ```go
 gjson.Parse(json).Get("name").Get("last")